rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 This, and other such accommodations can be dropped fro stdlib dependencies since they are new.

 For the initial roll out of the feature, only normal dependencies, not build or dev dependencies, will be allowed to include explicit stdlib dependencies.
+It will also be illegal to replace a crate with a stdlib dependency as that would allow the prior rule to be circumvented.

 ## Implicit dependencies